chrissoria/chrissoria.github.io/_posts/2024-12-20-three-group-sir.md

 ---
-title: 'Understanding the Three-Group SIR Used in Our Upcoming Paper'
+title: "Understanding the Three-Group SIR Used in Our Upcoming Paper"
-date: 2024-12-20
+date: "2024-12-20"
-permalink: /posts/2024/20/three-group-sir-partisan-groups/
+permalink: "/posts/2024/20/three-group-sir-partisan-groups/"
 tags:
 - Partisanship
 - Disease Transmission
 - Research
 ---

 In our upcoming paper, "Measuring and Modeling the Impact of Partisan Differences in Health Behaviors on COVID-19 Dynamics," we use a three-group Susceptible-Infected-Recovered model to highlight the importance of incorporating partisan differences into models of disease transmission.
 In this blog post, I want to fully explain what is happening in the background for readers who may be interested in utlizing it themselves.
 For those users, we also built an R shiny app (soon to be published as well).
 The link to the shiny app will be: here.